Cross-forest migration from Exchange 2003 to Exchange 2010/2013/2016/2019

 - Migrate domain accounts between the Active Directory forests.
-You may do it automatically using Active Directory Migration Tool (ADMT) or create the accounts manually in the target forest.
+You can do it automatically using Active Directory Migration Tool (ADMT) or create the accounts manually in the target forest.

-- Check if the Administrator belongs to the Organization Management group:
+- Check if the selected account belongs to the Domain Admins group.

 Verify the following:

-- Access to the Target server's EWS service using IP or a Domain Name, e.g. https://[Exchange_IP]/EWS/Exchange.asmx or https://[Exchange_Name]/EWS/Exchange.asmx
+- Access to the target server's EWS service using IP or Domain Name, e.g. https://[Exchange_IP]/EWS/Exchange.asmx or https://[Exchange_Name]/EWS/Exchange.asmx

-- If a Client connects to EWS from the outside of the local network he needs to have the external EWS URL correctly configured:
+- If a client connects to EWS from the outside of the local network he needs to have the external EWS URL correctly configured:

 - Open the Exchange Management Shell on the target server and check if the ExternalUrl is defined: Get-WebServicesVirtualDirectory | fl

 - If there's no address in the ExternalUrl line it needs to be defined.
 Execute the following script: Get-WebServicesVirtualDirectory | Set-WebServicesVirtualDirectory -ExternalUrl https://[Target server's internet name]/EWS/Exchange.asmx

 Step 7: Adjust the EWS throttling settings and change the maximum size limit of sent mail to decrease the time of migration processing

 Step 8: Install and activate CodeTwo Exchange Migration